vcflib/vcflib/README.md

 ### vcfaddinfo

     usage: vcfaddinfo <vcf file> <vcf file>

-Adds info fields from the second file which are not present in the first vcf file.
+Add info fields from the second file which are not present in the first vcf file.

 ### vcfafpath